Puebla Mexico Travel Guide

 Maintain respect for cultural institutions and their exhibits.

-Exploring ancient ruins is a journey into the past.
+Exploring ancient ruins is an exploration of the past.
 Watch these guidelines.

 Popocatépetl is an active volcano.
 Always check official warnings and local news before planning any trips to its vicinity.